symfonycorp/symfony-cloud-docs/getting-started.rst

 .. caution::

-    Each SymfonyCloud project is billed monthly according to the chosen plan (except the first month of your first development project), don't forget to :ref:`delete your project <delete-project>` if you don't use it and don't want to be billed for it.
+    Each SymfonyCloud project is billed monthly according to the chosen plan (except the first seven days of your currently active trial development project), don't forget to :ref:`delete your project <delete-project>` if you don't use it and don't want to be billed for it.